Costa Rica Mountain Homes for Sale: Your Guide to Elevated Living in Guanacaste & Beyond

 In La Tejona, modern 2–3 bedroom homes may include smart home systems, security, fiber internet, and shared amenities.
 Coastal Realty & Property Management’s Gold Coast presence helps buyers compare mountain privacy with day-trip access to beaches.

-Mountain Homes near Dominical Beach, Uvita & Ojochal
+Mountain Homes Near Dominical, Uvita & Ojochal

 Examples include a ridge-top home over Rio Ballena, a small hideaway near Playa Dominical, or an eco-friendly house in Escaleras with jungle and Pacific vistas.
 Ojochal adds charm with gated community homes, modern tropical style, 3 bedroom residences with offices, and 20–70+ acre rainforest estates.